paldhous/ucb/2017/dataviz/md_raw/class5.md

 Be warned, however, that Data.gov is a work in progress, and does not contain all of the U.S. government’s data.
 Some of the most useful datasets are still only available on the websites of individual federal agencies.
 [FedStats](http://fedstats.sites.usa.gov/) has [links to agencies](http://fedstats.sites.usa.gov/agencies/) with with data collections.

-As a data journalist, it is worth familiarizing yourself with the main federal government agencies that have responsibility for the beats you are interested in, and the datasets they maintain.
+It is worth familiarizing yourself with the main government agencies that have responsibility for the beats you are interested in, and the datasets they maintain.

 Here are some examples of agencies with useful data:

 - **[U.S. Census Bureau](http://www.census.gov/)**: population, demographic, economic and other data, including trade and manufacturing statistics.
 The [American FactFinder](http://factfinder2.census.gov/faces/nav/jsf/pages/index.xhtml) is especially useful for summary data about specific geographical areas.
-As well as running the decadal national census, the bureau operates other surveys, which provide more detailed information from representative samples of the U.S. population, including the [Current Population Survey](http://www.census.gov/cps/) (run jointly with the Bureau of Labor Statistics, see below) and the [American Community Survey](http://www.census.gov/acs/www/).
+As well as running the decadal national census, the bureau operates other surveys, which provide more detailed information from representative samples of the U.S. population, including the [Current Population Survey](https://www.census.gov/programs-surveys/cps.html) (run jointly with the Bureau of Labor Statistics, see below) and the [American Community Survey](https://www.census.gov/programs-surveys/acs/).

 - **[Bureau of Labor Statistics](http://www.bls.gov/)**: employment and unemployment, workplace injuries, time use, pay and consumer spending, including the [Consumer Price Index](http://www.bls.gov/cpi/), a key measure of inflation.
 Browse its datasets [here](http://www.bls.gov/data/).

 - [**Bureau of Justice Statistics**](http://www.bjs.gov/): crime and law enforcement.
 [Here](http://www.bjs.gov/index.cfm?ty=dca) is its full list of data collections.
-The [National Crime Victimization Survey](http://www.bjs.gov/index.cfm?ty=dcdetail&iid=245) is an especially useful resource, which together with the Federal Bureau of Investigation's [Uniform Crime Reports](http://www.fbi.gov/stats-services/crimestats) provides the best national data on crime.
+The [National Crime Victimization Survey](http://www.bjs.gov/index.cfm?ty=dcdetail&iid=245) is an especially useful resource, which together with the Federal Bureau of Investigation's [Uniform Crime Reporting](http://www.fbi.gov/stats-services/crimestats) program provides the best national data on crime.

 - **[Centers for Disease Control and Prevention](http://www.cdc.gov/)**: The [WONDER](http://wonder.cdc.gov/) online databases provide a wealth of information, including on causes of death.
 Other health datasets are available through the CDC's [National Center for Health Statistics](http://www.cdc.gov/nchs/).